 Whether you are bombarded with assignments or staring at an empty inbox, the important thing is to keep querying.
 It’s the best way to keep the money coming in!

 Cynthia Bombach Helzel is a freelance writer and author of A Farm Heritage Album.
-Her articles and essays have appeared in Guideposts, Equus, Highlights for Children and other national magazines.
+Her articles and essays have appeared in Guideposts, Equus, and other national magazines.
 She also writes regular lifestyle features for Pennsylvania Magazine and for the Pittsburgh Tribune-Review newspaper.